New — Claude Co-Work for Business Professionals is now free. Build your AI workflow in one afternoon. Get free access →

 The Problem

-Your engineers are faster.
+Engineers are faster.
 The AI bill is higher.
-The revenue line hasn't followed.
-The operating model that decides what your faster engineers build hasn't changed — and that's the part AI can't fix on its own.
+Revenue hasn't followed.
+The model that decides what gets built hasn't changed — and AI can't fix that on its own.

-"Product says engineering can't commit.
-Engineering says product can't define.
-Both are right."
+"Product says engineering can't ship.
+Engineering says product can't define."

-The blame loop is not a people problem.
-It's the ownership gap — the hard line between product and engineering where product owns the what and engineering owns the how.
-That gap was tolerable when coding was slow.
-AI made it catastrophically expensive to leave in place.
+Not a people problem.
+It's the ownership gap — product owns the what, engineering owns the how.
+Tolerable when coding was slow.
+AI made it expensive to leave in place.

-"We added headcount, bought the tools, ran the reorg.
+"We added headcount and tools.
 The roadmap is still slipping."

-In connected products, this runs three directions at once — hardware, firmware, and cloud each operating on separate schedules with no shared model for what to build.
-AI made each layer faster at building the wrong thing.
-The constraint isn't people or tools.
-It's the structure that governs decisions.
+In connected products it runs three directions — hardware, firmware, cloud on separate schedules.
+AI just made every layer faster at building the wrong thing.

 How We Work